 Diplomates who have met the requirements for MOC are eligible to apply to take a Recertification Examination in years 5-10 of the 10-year MOC cycle.
 This does not result in a change in the end date of the 10-year MOC cycle.

 All applications are online at their ABOS Dashboard.
 The CME/SAE and Case List are separate from the actual Application to sit for a Recertification Examination and must be completed prior to finalizing an Application.
 Upon receipt of the MOC Application, the ABOS will begin a formal credentialing process.
 Following the successful completion of the credentialing process, the applicant will be notified by email of admission to take the Examination.

-Examinees will be at a Prometric Testing Center for 3 1/2 hours which includes test taking, break, and tutorial time.
+Examinees will be at a Pearson Vue Test Centers for 3 1/2 hours which includes test taking, break, and tutorial time.
 There are 150 total items.
 To view a breakdown of the examination, click here.

-Four sessions of 25 minutes each with five-minute breaks in between the sessions make up the Examination.
-There are also required Briefing and Debriefing sessions that take place before and after the actual examination.
-These each last approximately 45 minutes.
+Four sessions of 30 minutes each with five-minute breaks in between the sessions make up the Examination.
+There is also a required Briefing prior to the Examination.

 The Case List is reviewed by the ABOS Credentials Committee.
 This provides a reference for the competency level of the Diplomate in providing quality surgical and patient care management in the practice setting.
 The Credentials Committee, upon review of the Case List, may accept, defer, or deny a Diplomate’s application to take a Recertification Examination based on their findings.
 They may also require an Oral Recertification Examination to evaluate performance in practice.
 The case list will also provide a means for a Diplomate to review their own performance.